 Are you getting enough sleep at night?
 Do you have problems falling asleep or staying asleep?
-According to the National Institutes of Health (NIH), about 1 in 3 American Adults do not get healthy amounts of sleep.
-And stress can make the problem even worse.
+Do you feel sleepy during the day?
+According to the Centers for Disease Control and Prevention (CDC), about 1 in 3 adults living in the United States do not get healthy amounts of sleep.

-Sleep disturbances can be very common in cancer patients and usually have more than one cause.
+Sleep disturbances can be very common in people with cancer and usually have more than one cause.
 People in cancer treatment may sleep more than usual, or they may have trouble sleeping.
-Learn what patients and caregivers can do to help.
+Learn what patients and caregivers can do to help with sleep problems.

 The American Cancer Society medical and editorial content team